Fishbelt Data Checks

 Context

-These additional data quality checks can be run on MERMAID projects with fish belt data to test and visualize differences among observers, detect outliers, and explore family diversity and biomass patterns.
+These additional data quality checks can be run on MERMAID projects with fish belt data to test and visualize differences among observers, detect outliers, and explore whether shark observations represent a large proportion of the total biomass.

 Observer comparisons